 characteristics of the Straight Talk network, including a "Bring Your Own Phone" plan that

 roams nationally on most available GSM networks.
-Coverage in the US is
+Telcel coverage in the

 roaming partners.
 They also offer Spanish language customer